MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/office-deployment-tool.md

 If you have Microsoft 365 Apps for business, use ID="O365BusinessRetail" in the configuration.xml file.

-Microsoft 365 Apps is the version of Office that comes with certain business plans, such as Microsoft 365 Business Standard or Microsoft 365 Business Premium.
+Microsoft 365 Apps is the version that comes with certain business plans, such as Microsoft 365 Business Standard or Microsoft 365 Business Premium.

-### What other configuration options are available for deploying Office?
+### What other configuration options are available for deploying Microsoft 365 Apps?

 For more information about other settings that you can specify in the configuration.xml file, see [Configuration options for the Office Deployment Tool](../../office-deployment-tool-configuration-options.md).